-The Center counselors provide individual and group counseling for all enrolled graduate and undergraduate University students, both full and part-time.
+The Center counselors provide in-house individual and group counseling for all enrolled graduate and undergraduate University students, both full and part-time.
+The Counseling Center does not provide online therapy services.
 Services are confidential and free of charge.
 The Center is open Monday through Friday, 8:30 a.m. to 4:30 p.m.
 Earlier or later sessions may be scheduled by appointment only.
 In addition, emergency crisis consultation is available from September through May (while classes are in session) on a 24-hour basis by calling Public Safety (570-941-7777) to access the counselor-on-call.
 Stop by McGurrin Hall, Second Floor or call 570-941-7620 to make an appointment.
-Visit our web site at www.scranton.edu/counseling.
+Visit the web site at www.scranton.edu/counseling.